hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 - **Parameters**
   - **`object` -** The object to test.
   - **`constructor` -** Function to test against

+The `instanceof` operator requires the object to the right to have a `prototype` property, such as a function object.
+In most cases, that means the object on the right is a constructor function or class.

 ## 3. Prototypal and Pseudo-classical Inheritance